This page is available to all businesses that have enabled STP and can be accessed via Reports > Single Touch Payroll (under the 'ATO Reporting' list)

-This screen lists all historical Pay Events and Update Events for a specific financial year.
+This screen will list all historical Pay Events, Update Events, Finalisation Event & Amended Finalisation Event for a specific financial year.
 You can further filter this page by choosing a specific pay schedule.
-Otherwise the default view will include all pay schedule events.
-If you do filter by pay schedule or change the financial year, click on "Search" thereafter to refresh the results displayed.
+Otherwise, the default view will include all pay schedule events.
+If you do filter by pay schedule or change the financial year, click on 'Search' thereafter to refresh the results displayed.

 An example of the results displayed on this screen are as follows: